Jay-Rudel/CS408-5.2-Lab/README.md

         2. So in order to link the elements together we can use the label tag.
 But good news once you have the "for" inside its set if you have ids in the inputs.

     The Show/Hide Comment Control
+        Added a function that allows you to hit enter to enable the and disable the show comments button.

     The Table
         We add a summary of the table inside of a <caption> tag under the initial <table> tag.